Scarborough Sexual Assault Lawyer

 Being a victim of sexual assault usually leaves survivors with a feeling of being utterly helpless and powerless.
 While the criminal courts will handle incarceration and other forms of punishment, you can take back some of your sense of power by filing a personal injury lawsuit in civil court.
 By filling a lawsuit against the perpetrator, you can seek financial compensation for the damages that were inflicted upon you.
-The Scarborough sexual assault lawyers at Preszler Law Firm are here to help you do just that; our skilled sexual assault lawyers assist clients who have been victimized by their partners, family members, acquantances, priests, teachers, employers, or strangers by handling all of the legal aspects of the personal injury case and maximizing their compensation.
+The Scarborough sexual assault lawyers at Preszler Injury Lawyers are here to help you do just that; our skilled sexual assault lawyers assist clients who have been victimized by their partners, family members, acquantances, priests, teachers, employers, or strangers by handling all of the legal aspects of the personal injury case and maximizing their compensation.

 Defining Sexual Assault

 Sexual assault is a broad term that includes rape, incest, and other forms of sexual violence and molestation.
 Specifically, it is the act of using force, coercion, or threats to intentionally touch another person sexaully or to use force, coercion, or threats to engage in sexual acts against their will.
 If you are questioning whether or not you have been the victim of sexual assault, the answer is most likely yes.
-The sexual assault lawyers at Preszler Law Firm can help you decide what your next step should be.
+The sexual assault lawyers at Preszler Injury Lawyers can help you decide what your next step should be.
 In the meantime, the following are a few examples of sexual assault:

 - Unwanted and intentional sexual touching, grabbing, pinching, or stroking of the victim’s genitals, buttocks, or breast